naman79820/leaderboard/README.md

 A production‑ready **Next.js 14** app that builds a leaderboard from GitHub org activity (PRs opened/merged, issues, reviews), caches results in **Upstash Redis**, and serves a beautiful UI with optional client auto‑refresh.

-> Use this README to evaluate and run the project locally, compare repos, and deploy.
+> Use this README to evaluate and run the project locally, compare repos.
 Everything you need—env vars, setup steps, testing tricks—is below.

 ---